Surface

 Daily life

-Dhee builds a quiet 4-axis model of how your child thinks — depth, application, vocabulary, confidence — and adapts every future session to it.
+Dhee Learning builds a quiet 4-axis model of how your child thinks — depth, application, vocabulary, confidence — and adapts every future session to it.

-Spark remembers what your child mastered, what they struggled with, and which analogy worked.
+Dhee remembers what your child mastered, what they struggled with, and which analogy worked.
 The next session picks up there.

 A short, focused plan each day — not an endless app.
 Designed for one cup of chai's worth of learning.